shankx50/shankx50.github.io/_posts/2015-05-09-genius-programmer-myth.markdown

 ##Stay Hungry - Stay Foolish

 As a perfectionist, an extremely driven and ambitious programmer the topic I am about to discuss is of paramount importance.
 I often wonder how much time I waste thinking about how good I want to be, how good I am, and what I have to do to reach my goals.
 Human beings don't like to feel stupid.
 The problem with being a programmer is that you need to get used to that feeling.
 Being stupid, not knowing and finding out is what defines a programmer.
 It also is part of what makes programming so interesting. **You can never know it all**.
-In Steve Jobs' words at the *2005 Stanford Commmencement Address* : **<q>Stay hungry - Stay foolish</q>**.
+In Steve Jobs' words at the *2005 Stanford Commencement Address* : **<q>Stay hungry - Stay foolish</q>**.

 <div style="text-align:center;"><iframe height="315" src="https://www.youtube.com/embed/UF8uR6Z6KLc?rel=0" frameborder="0" allowfullscreen></iframe></div>